jasleen-kaur13-bsa/SEA700/README.md

 ## Files to edit
-To get started, edit the following files in the "jetauto_ws":
+To get started, edit the following files in the "jetauto_ws".
+The jetauto_ws is already present on the robot.

 - `src/jetauto_example/scripts/navigation_transport/navigation_transport.launch`:
   - Point the `map` argument to your map YAML and adjust `robot_name`/`master_name` if you use TF prefixes.